Anteh9/E-commerce-website/README.md

-## Note: PLease my uml use ase diagram is in the Master branch
+## Note: Please my uml use case diagram is in the Master branch

 # E-commerce-website
  E-commerce Website, the actors and functions typically include the following: